techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

 RDNS Forwarders are designed to run completely unattended.
 They use cron and [ansible-pull](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#ansible-pull) to perform two distinct types of automated self-updates:

-  * Once per hour, the *zone configuration* (i.e. which individual zones' queries should be forwarded to the Core Services Resolvers as opposed to AmazonProvidedDNS) is updated to reflect the latest list of zones maintained by the [IP Address Management service](https://techservices.illinois.edu/services/ip-address-management), and `named` is instructed to reload the new configuration if it has changed.
+  * Once per hour, the *zone configuration* (i.e. which individual zones' queries should be forwarded to the Core Services Resolvers instead of to AmazonProvidedDNS) is updated to reflect the latest list of zones maintained by the [IP Address Management service](https://techservices.illinois.edu/services/ip-address-management), and `named` is instructed to reload the new configuration if it has changed.

   * Once per month, a *full update* is performed based on the ansible code published in this git repository.
 This includes a `yum -y update` to get the latest versions of all installed system packages [regardless of which Amazon Linux 2 AMI we started from](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-ami-basics.html#repository-config).